maros/Zway-BaseModule/README.md

 ## checkPeriod

-Expects two time strings marking a period, and calculates if the period is currently active.
+Expects two time strings (HH:MM) marking a period, and calculates if the period is currently active.

 # Configuration